- What is an external component made of?

 - Distributing an external component

-- Direct use of component
+- Direct use of the external component

-- Simple distribution of component
+- Simple distribution of external component

 - Distribution via a setup procedure

-- Updating components and deployed executables
+- Updating the components and the deployed sites

 - Modifying an external component

 - Visibility of component element

 - The WDO file